 I start almost every film finance meeting asking a prospective investor questions about himself or herself.
 I’ve also came to that meeting having Googled them and I usually know some info already.
 Pay attention… don’t be too anxious.
 Analyze all the information you’re given and your ratio of closing will increase dramatically!

-If you’d like more film finance information so you can find out how I raised over 25 million to make my movies – Check out the film finance guide.
+If you’d like more film finance information so you can find out how I raised millions to produce films – Check out the film finance guide.